dask/dask-blog/_posts/2020-07-04-high-performance-scheduling.md

     Dask has to make if scheduling state is spread on many computers.
     Distributed scheduling works better when the workload is very either uniform or highly decoupled.
+    Distributed scheduling is really attractive to people who like solving interesting/hard problems.

     What we should consider: We can move some simple logic down to the workers.
     We've already done this with the easy stuff though.